dedis/simnet/README.md

 This section describes a setup using Minikube to run a local Kubernetes cluster where the simulation can be deployed.

-Caveat: Minikube VM does not have the _netem_ module which means Chaos testing does not work out of the box and requires a few steps more.
-TODO: show how.
+Caveat: Minikube VM does not have the _sch_netem_ module which means Chaos testing does not work out of the box and requires a few steps more.

 ### Install Minikube